NBA panel agrees to act swiftly on bid to oust Clippers owner

 The prospect of Sterling’s ouster led several luminaries of sports and show business to signal interest in buying the team.
 Among them were talk show host turned media mogul Oprah Winfrey, Hollywood executive David Geffen, computer technology titan Larry Ellison, former Los Angeles Lakers star Earvin “Magic” Johnson and boxing promoter Oscar De La Hoya.

-Reporting by Larry Fine in New York; Writing and additional reporting by Steve Gorman in Los Angeles and Eric M. Johnson in Seattle; Editing by Gunna Dickson, Lisa Shumaker and Catherine Evans
+Reporting by Larry Fine in New York; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Gunna Dickson and Lisa Shumaker